 APR is an acronym for annual percentage rate, which many people can use interchangeably with the term interest rate.
 APR reflects the total cost of your mortgage by including both the interest rate alongside some other fees and closing costs.

 For example, a mortgage interest rate is not the same thing as the APR.
 Any loan origination fees, discount points, closing costs, or other fees are all included in the APR calculation so that it is easier for borrowers to know how much they are paying from the start of the loan.
-The Truth in Lending Act (TILA) requires that all mortgage lenders disclose the APR to borrowers, but there are some lenders who do not include all fees in the loan’s APR.
+The Truth in Lending Act (TILA) requires that all mortgage lenders disclose the APR to borrowers.1 But, there are some lenders who do not include all fees in the loan’s APR.

 Some of the fees that mortgage lenders are not required to include in APR are credit reporting, appraisal, inspection, and mortgage broker fees.
 We recommend you ask the lender what is included so that you can have an accurate idea of how much your loan will cost.